LeonEdlund/plant-health/README.md

 ## Presenting the data

-I used InfluxDB as the database since it is a time-series database designed to store timestamped data—perfect for visualizing measurements that change over time.
+I used InfluxDB as the database since it is a time-series database designed to store timestamped data, perfect for visualizing measurements that change over time.
 It also integrates well with Grafana, since Grafana offers a built-in InfluxDB plugin that makes it easy to connect and query the database.

 Telegraf is configured to check for new messages every 15 seconds, the same rate that the device publishes data.
 This interval can be adjusted in the `.env` file located in `/docker-tig-stack`.